How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 Once you are done and have some energy back, show your tickets again to return to the exhibition areas.
 You can drink water wherever you want.

-TIP: fans of Angelina Paris tearoom will be happy to know that there is an Angelina inside the Louvre with no line!
-Angelina Louvre is located in the Richelieu Wing, 1st floor, between the Napoleon III Apartments and Decorative Arts galleries.
+TIP: Fans of the Angelina Paris tearoom will be happy to know that there is an Angelina inside the Louvre, with no line!
+Angelina Louvre is located in the Richelieu Wing, on the 1st floor, between the Napoleon III Apartments and Decorative Arts galleries.

 I never had any problem when visiting the Louvre, but it seems that pickpockets are an issue in this Museum.
 Never leave your bag unattended, and if somebody comes to you asking for your email or a donation, ignore him and walk away.
 It is a scam.